kvietcong/osu-scraper/README.md

 Simple web scraper for osu! profiles.
 This project is my first attempt making something with Python and first attempt making a web scraper.
 My goals for this project were to learn Python syntax, features, and try something that dealt with the internet.
 I think this is a semi-decent attempt lol.

 ## Getting Started
-All you need to run this is PyCharm community edition with all its prerequisites
+All you need python and the BeautifulSoup library. (pip install bs4)

 ## Future Goals
 * Implement multithreading/processing to speed up the data fetching.
 (Hilariously slow rn)